pingcap/docs-cn/transaction-isolation-levels.md

 >
 > The Read Committed isolation level only takes effect in the [pessimistic transaction mode](/pessimistic-transaction.md).
 In the [optimistic transaction mode](/optimistic-transaction.md), setting the transaction isolation level to `Read Committed` does not take effect and transactions still use the Repeatable Read isolation level.

+Starting from v6.0.0, TiDB supports using the [`tidb_rc_read_check_ts`](/system-variables.md#tidb_rc_read_check_ts-new-in-v600) system variable to optimize the timestamp acquisition in scenarios where read-write conflicts are rare.
+After enabling this variable, TiDB will try to use the previous valid timestamp to read data when `SELECT` is executed.
+The initial value of this variable is the `start_ts` of the transaction.

+- If TiDB does not encounter any data update during the read process, it returns the result to the client and the `SELECT` statement is successfully executed.
+- If TiDB encounters data update during the read process:
+    - If TiDB has not yet sent the result to the client, TiDB tries to acquire a new timestamp and retry this statement.
+    - If TiDB has already sent partial data to the client, TiDB reports an error to the client.
+The amount of data sent to the client each time is controlled by `tidb_init_chunk_size` and `tidb_max_chunk_size`.

+In scenarios where the `READ-COMMITTED` isolation level is used, the `SELECT` statements are many, and read-write conflicts are rare, enabling this variable can avoid the latency and cost of getting the global timestamp.

 ## Difference between TiDB and MySQL Read Committed

 The MySQL Read Committed isolation level is in line with the Consistent Read features in most cases.
 There are also exceptions, such as [semi-consistent read](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html).
 This special behavior is not supported in TiDB.